Gold to regain glitter, say bankers to the rich

 European private bankers were more cautious about Gold than their Asian counterparts, however.

-JP Morgan's private banking clients have around 4 percent allocated to gold in balanced portfolios.
+JP Morgan's (JPM.N) private banking clients have around 4 percent allocated to gold in balanced portfolios.

 "People that had gold before, we recommend they stick to it," said Pablo Garnica, head of the EMEA region at JP Morgan Private Bank.